bootUR: An R Package for Bootstrap Unit Root Tests: Acknowledgments

 \section{Acknowledgments}

+We thank the editors and referees for their thorough review and highly appreciate their constructive comments which substantially improved the quality of the package and paper.
 The first author was financially supported by the Netherlands Organization for Scientific Research (NWO) under grant number 452-17-010, the second author by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 832671.
 We gratefully acknowledge the comments and checks provided by Robert Adamek, Rui Jorge Almeida, Nalan Ba\c{s}t\"urk, Caterina Schiavoni and Eti\"enne Wijler on earlier versions of the package.
 All remaining errors are our own.